GDPR - your data

 How we manage your data

-The data protection law is changing.
-As an organisation that holds data about you, Nottingham University Hospitals NHS Trust (NUH) is taking extra steps to ensure that we fully comply with the new requirements under the General Data Protection Regulation (GDPR).
+The data protection law changed in May 2018.
+A new law, called the General Data Protection Regulation (GDPR), came into force to protect your data.
+As an organisation that holds data about you, Nottingham University Hospitals NHS Trust (NUH) ensures that we fully comply with the new law.

 Our commitment to you